gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ![step2](../img/motor-wire/3-motor-wire-assembly.webp)
 1. Position the DC motor so the shaft is facing upward and the terminals are on the top.
 Set your soldering iron to 350°C then add solder to each motor terminal.
 ![step3](../img/motor-wire/4-motor-wire-assembly.webp)
-1. Solder the white wire onto the left motor lead and the black wire onto the right motor lead.
+1. Solder the white wire onto the left motor terminal and the black wire onto the right motor terminal.
 Be sure to label the motors with 6 centimeter wire as C, D, and the upper colon.
 ![step4](../img/motor-wire/5-motor-wire-assembly.webp)

 ### Dupont Connections